 · Future of disciple making movements as they age and mature.

 Papers are solicited that address these and other related topics from missiological, theological, historical, sociological, and/or regional perspectives.

 Proposals for the Southeast Region must be submitted to J. D. Payne (email@example.com) by Friday, January 12, 2024 and should include the following:

 · Title of proposal showing connection to annual theme

 · 200-300 word abstract summarizing paper to be presented

-· Your name, email, and institution
+· Name, email, and institution you represent

 Final papers accepted to be presented during the regional meeting must be 4500-7000 words and use Chicago Turabian author-date citation format.